MelvinHuls/mellit-bv/content/posts/setup.md

 ## Extra notes

 Top level headers are ignored.
 A &lt;h1&gt;&lt;/h1&gt; tag in html and a # in markdown will be ignored. ## and &lt;h2&gt;&lt;/h2&gt; work.

+## Example

+If you need a more hands-on example.
+The code for this site can be found in my GitHub repo: [link](https://github.com/MelvinHuls/mellit-bv)